ajinkxa/ajinkxa.github.io/OFA.md

 investing constraints such as transaction costs or the requirement for a minimum level of diversification.
 The MMV model we analyzed assumed an investor’s risk-aversion parameter remained constant.
-The MMV model could be improved by making this parameter dynamic, reflecting true changes in risk tolerance that happen in different economic periods.
+The MMV model could be improved by making this parameter dynamic, reflecting true changes in risk tolerance that happen in different economic periods.\
 We find that PCA is an interesting technique to study the market.
 We can use different approaches for PCA to study the variation in data and design our allocation strategy based on it.

-30
-The final recommendation of parameters for PCA model would be using 4 week return horizon, 4 week rebalancing period, and excess returns.
+The final recommendation of parameters for PCA model would be using 4 week return horizon, 4 week rebalancing period, and excess returns.\
  Using non-negative weights does give us higher results than the baseline, but it still cannot be said as the best model.
 Since, we don’t intend to short the stocks, the model currently has no strategy to deal with negative weights, other than eliminating it.
 We can research further